pnpm/pnpm.io/versioned_docs/version-5.x/motivation.md

 As a result, you save a lot of space on your disk proportional to the number of projects and dependencies, and you have a lot faster installations!

+## Creating a non-flat node_modules directory

+When installing dependencies with npm, all packages are hoisted to the root of the modules directory.
+As a result, source code has access to dependencies that are not added as dependencies to the project.

+pnpm uses symlinks to add only the direct dependencies of the project into the root of the modules directory.
 If you'd like more details about the unique `node_modules` structure that pnpm creates and why it works fine with the Node.js ecosystem, read this small article, and our corresponding documentation about the content-addressable